jonfryd/tifoon/README.md

 # How to contribute

-All contributions are greatly appreciated; i.e. bug reports, feature suggestions, grammar corrections, encouragements, whatever.
+All contributions are greatly appreciated; i.e. bug reports, feature suggestions, grammar corrections, whatever.

-If you are a developer you are more than welcome to tag along for the ride by creating pull-requests, but please keep these common sense coding guidelines in mind:
+You are welcome to tag along for the ride by creating pull-requests, but please keep these common sense coding guidelines in mind:

 * Clean, maintainable and readable code, please
 * Embrace the beauty of simplicity in design